-As previously identified, the Site falls within designated Green Belt and measures 17.41 hectares (43.02 acres) gross.
-It abuts the residential allocation site at the southern edge of Lillington, a suburb of Leamington and is currently in agricultural and equestrian use.
-It is currently accessed off Black Lane (unadopted) which extends west and meets Leicester Street.
+As previously identified, the Site falls within designated Green Belt and measures 11.87 hectares (29.33 acres) gross.
+It abuts the southern edge of Lillington, a suburb of Leamington and is currently in agricultural and equestrian use.
+It is accessed off Black Lane (unadopted) which extends west and meets Leicester Street.